Here's how to empower your teen to have a successful experience abroad

-No matter who you are, traveling abroad can seem like an exhilarating, overwhelming, and nerve-wracking idea.
+No matter who you are—or your age—traveling abroad can seem like an exhilarating, overwhelming, and nerve-wracking idea.
 What may be even more nerve wracking is the thought of your child going abroad.
-As a parent, you no doubt want your kid to have a successful, enriching, rewarding time abroad.
-Every person defines success in different ways.
-A successful time abroad may mean something completely different for you than it would for your child.
+As a parent, you no doubt want your kid to have a successful, enriching, rewarding time on their high school travel programs.
+So what role can you (and should you) play in creating a space for your teen to do just that?

-Here are some tips to empower your kid to have a successful experience before, during, and after their time abroad:
+Here are some tips to empower your kid to have a successful experience before, during, and after their time abroad on a high school travel program:

 This is the most nerve-wracking stage for you and your kid, especially if it's the first time they are leaving.
 Instead of dwelling on the future, capture and appreciate the time you have left with each other!